-Etsy has the best selection of laptop trays for your Tread.
+Etsy has a good selection of laptop trays for your Tread.
 I’ve highlighted some of them below.
 Keep in mind that these will work as you iPad holder or even iPhone holder, too.

 Mat for Peloton Tread

 Recently, I wrote a blog post on the best mat for the Peloton.
 I wrote it because so many people were asking questions about what mat to get for the Peloton.
 Most meant their Peloton bike.
 However, some were curious about the Peloton Tread.

 Here’s the deal: you do not need a mat to go under you Peloton Tread.
 This is true even if you put your Tread on carpet.

 Don’t put a mat under your Tread

 In fact, you do not want to put a mat underneath the Tread.
 Why?
 Because you risk having it bunch up as you jump inclines while using your Tread.
 So, be safe and don’t both with a mat for under your Tread.

 However, if you’re looking for a mat to use strength training with your treadmill or Tread bootcamps, a good yoga mat will serve you well.
 I’ve shared some of my yoga mat favorites that you can find on Amazon.

 Peloton treadmill accessories: weights for strength training

 Since I mentioned the Tread bootcamps and strength training classes, it makes sense to one of the most important Peloton accessories: dumbbells or hand weights.